riceissa/issarice.com/wiki/product reviews.md

   Update (2022-08-13): a few months ago probably i ended up removing the key caps from the backspace key and the U key. the U key just seems to have a more stubborn "pin" (idk the technical term), so cleaning under the key cap and placing it back didn't fix anything. the backspace key is better now, though i cracked it in the middle in the process of trying to get it out.

   Update (2023-02-11): I think a recent Lenovo Vantage auto-update finally fixed the keyboard backlight problem; now when i lock my screen and unlock it, the backlight setting does not reset. (it still comes back on after rebooting the computer, but I do this infrequently enough that it won't be a problem for me). however.... after nearly two years of training my muscle memory to reflexively turn off the keyboard backlight every time i unlock my screen, it will probably take a while before i unlearn this habit.

+  Update (2023-02-17): the problem came back after another windows update.

+  Update (2023-02-20): i think another lenovo vantage update fixed this again.
+- very occasionally, the screen suddenly turns black and stays that way, sometimes for a few minutes, other times for possibly forever until I give up and forcibly shut the laptop off.
+If a video or something is playing then I can continue to hear sound, so it's not like the whole computer is frozen.
+I suspect it's just the visual display that's gotten messed up somehow.
+I can hear the fan going sometimes, so it may be some sort of system update (that automatically ran without me doing anything), which Lenovo Vantage sometimes does.
+Anyway, this is very annoying when it happens and I am glad I have not been doing anything time-critical or super important at the times when this has happened so far. (it's maybe happened five times in two years.)
+- Early 2023: The "1" key has become kind of hard to press and makes a "crack" sort of noise maybe 95% of the time I press it. pretty annoying, as it's a pretty common key.
+I haven't tried removing the key yet to see if there's anything underneath.
+This sort of thing never happened on my X220 keyboard and so I am pretty disappointed.

 # Xiaomi Redmi 10